techmyth/techmyth.github.io/content/posts/minio-centos-8.en.md

 ### The Problem

-In the last few months I have been studying for the **“VEEAM VMCE Arquitect”** certification and one of the requirements is to implement the **“Scale Out Backup Repository”** option.
+In the last few months I have been studying for the `VEEAM VMCE Arquitect` certification and one of the requirements is to implement the `Scale Out Backup Repository` option.
 A simple way to achieve this is by using the Minio service.

 ### About Minio